Sean Kirst: 'A piece of me is gone': Aaron Salter's sister, in love and motion, will walk for her brother

 Aaron's absence, Shelly said, is “like a piece of me is gone.”
 Her brother wore a gold chain around his neck, carrying his name in Arabic, that she brought him as a gift after she traveled to Egypt.
 They were in contact almost every day, a kinship forged by parents who inspired their whole world view.

+Last week, she flipped through old family images that took her back - Aaron as a joyous baby, Aaron dressed to the nines as an eighth grader, she and Aaron as little kids on the church steps, the tiny Aaron in a fedora.

-Their mother, Carol Salter, quoted poetry and Scripture to fit any moment of decision or struggle, a woman "who was just so strong and taught us that anything we wanted to do, we could do," Shelly said.
+Shelly thought of their mother, Carol Salter, who quoted poetry and Scripture to fit any moment of decision or struggle, a woman "who was just so strong and taught us that anything we wanted to do, we could do," Shelly said.

 Their father, a boilermaker, was a skilled mechanic who passed on what Shelly called a great inheritance to his son: Learn to fix anything, and you take complete control of your own life.